Skip to main content

 Figure \(\PageIndex{9}\): Our World in Data. https://ourworldindata.org/grapher/n...ions?tab=chart

-So what can we do to "fix" nitrogen fixation to reduce our reliance on the Haber process and its collateral climate effects?
+So what can we do to "fix" nitrogen fixation to reduce reliance on the Haber process and its collateral climate effects?
 Perhaps we could use mutagenesis to make nitrogenase a better and more efficient enzyme.
-That would prove very difficult given the complexity of both the enzyme and the mechanism of N2 conversion to NH3 that requires many metal ion cofactors.
-A better alternative would be to express nitrogenase in plants so they could synthesize their own nitrogen fertilizer!
+That would not be easy given the complexity of both the enzyme and the mechanism of N2 conversion to NH3, which requires many metal ion cofactors.
+A better alternative would be to express nitrogenase in plants so they could synthesize their nitrogen fertilizer!

 Genes of Nitrogen Fixation